cmagnuson0489/Command-Line-Application/README.md

 # Command-Line-Application
 - This repository will be for a command line application that will be written primarily in C#
-- This application must be capable of the following.
+- This application needs to consist of the following.
-- Takes two inputs and a flag
+-  Ability to take in two inputs and a flag
-- A directory that contains the files to be analyzed
+- A directory that contains the files that are to be analyzed
 - A path for the output file (including file name and extension)
 - A flag to determine whether or not to include subdirectories contained (and all subsequently embedded subdirectories) within the input directory ([a.] above)
 - Processes each of the files in the directory (and subdirectories if the flag is present)
-- Determines using a file signature if a given file is a PDF or a JPG
+- Determines using a file signature if a given file is a PDF or a JPG.
 - JPG files start with 0xFFD8
 - PDF files start with 0x25504446
 - For each file that is a PDF or a JPG, creates an entry in the output CSV containing the following information